10 Best Natural Sun Creams

 Yes, low-factor sunscreens (SPF 15 or below) provide some protection against UVB rays, but they are less effective than higher SPF sunscreens.
 They might be suitable for short periods of sun exposure or for individuals with darker skin tones, but for extended outdoor activities or fair-skinned individuals, a higher SPF is recommended to ensure adequate protection.

-It's not recommended to use expired sunscreen.
+It's not recommended to use expired sun cream.
 The active ingredients in sunscreen can degrade over time, reducing their effectiveness and leaving your skin vulnerable to sun damage.
 Always check the expiration date on your sunscreen and replace it as needed.

 Yes, some people may experience skin irritation from sunscreen, especially if they have sensitive skin or allergies to specific ingredients.
 If you notice irritation, try a sunscreen formulated for sensitive skin or one that uses mineral blockers like zinc oxide or titanium dioxide, which are less likely to cause reactions.
 Additionally, do a patch test before full application to check for any adverse reactions.